Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: -Harish-Chandra Series Φ-Harish-Chandra Series

 \section{\texorpdfstring{$\Phi$-Harish-Chandra Series}{Φ-Harish-Chandra Series}}

-If $H$ is a finite group, then we write $\sf{Rep}(H)$ to denote the category of finite-dimensional representations of $H$ over an appropriate algebraically-closed field of characteristic zero.
-When we work with algebraic varieties over finite fields and their algebraic closures, it will be convenient to take the field $\bar{\bb{Q}}_\ell$, for a fixed prime $\ell > 0$.
-Elsewhere, we take the field $\bb{C}$ and fix isomorphisms $\bar{\bb{Q}}_\ell \simeq \bb{C}$.

-We identify isomorphism classes of representations of $H$ with their characters.
-We write $\Irr(H)$ for the set of irreducible characters.
+For any associative algebra $H$ of finite type over a field, we write $\sf{Rep}(H)$ to mean the category of finitely-generated $H$-modules, and $\sf{K}_0(H)$ to mean the Grothendieck group of $\sf{Rep}(H)$.
+For any finite group $\Gamma$, we set $\sf{K}_0(\Gamma) = \sf{K}_0(\bb{K}\Gamma)$, where $\bb{K}$ is any splitting field for $\Gamma$ of characteristic zero.
+We will often identify isomorphism classes of representations of $\Gamma$ with their characters.
+We write $\Irr(\Gamma)$ for the set of irreducible characters of $\Gamma$.
+We will often write $1$ to denote the trivial character when $\Gamma$ can be inferred from context.

 Consider a prime power $q > 1$ and a connected, reductive algebraic group $G$ over $\bar{\bb{F}}_q$, equipped with a $q$-Frobenius map $F: G \to G$ defining an $\bb{F}_q$-structure.
-For any $F$-stable Levi subgroup $L \subseteq G$, Lusztig introduced induction and restriction functors of the following form \cite{lusztig_76}:
+For any $F$-stable Levi subgroup $L \subseteq G$, Lusztig introduced induction and restriction homomorphisms~\cite{lusztig_76}: